 Throughout history, it was natural to build homes next to markets, eateries, taverns, places of worship, and various shops.
 Here in North America, the earliest cities and towns sprouted around a “Main Street” – a thoroughfare lined with ground-floor businesses and upper-floor dwellings.
 Only with the advent of zoning laws did we start to regulate where buildings of a specific function can be placed.
 Then, during the postwar inner-city decline, land use became more distinct, and large swathes of residential homes and enormous retail plazas became the 20th-century zoning model.

 A few decades ago, things changed.
 The younger generation embraced city living and everything it represented – diversity, authenticity, vibrant social life, walkability, and proximity to venues.
 On the heels of the urban revival, returned the millennia-old, mixed-use building model.

-Mixed-use developments combine several profit-producing residential, commercial, institutional and/or industrial uses into one building.
-The uses vary but commonly include dwelling units, retail spaces, cultural, and entertainment venues, among others.
+Mixed-use developments combine several profit-producing residential, commercial, institutional, and/or industrial uses into one building.
+The uses vary but commonly include dwelling units, retail spaces, and cultural and entertainment venues, among others.

 Types of mixed-use developments

 The “Main Street” model has survived the urban decline to return and energize urban communities in towns and cities alike across North America.
 However, in the modern version, mom-and-pop shops have been largely replaced with services, hospitality, and entertainment venues, while still containing dwelling units above or behind the storefronts.
 Have a peek at the Princeton Junction Transit Village in Princeton, NJ, for a contemporary example of the Main Street concept.